heistp/irtt/README.md

 	- Add bitrate limiting
 	- Limit open requests to prevent the equivalent of a "syn flood"
 	- Add per-IP limiting
-  - Improve server close by repeating close packets up to four times
+  - Improve client close by repeating close packets up to four times
 - Use pflag options or something GNU compatible: https://github.com/spf13/pflag
 - Write a SmokePing probe (for FreeNet)